 While the Cape lacks ritzy night spots and a chic Hollywood moniker, this 70-mile island has a deep history that keeps families from all along the Northeast streaming across the Cape Cod Canal every summer weekend to visit their favorite beaches, seafood restaurants and more.
 If you aren’t lucky enough to know a Kennedy or have a friend with a cottage, there are a number of resorts and inns that will please even the most discerning traveler.

-If you’re into Cape history, then the Wequassett Resort and Golf Club in Chatham, MA is the ideal place to book a room.
+If you’re into Cape history, then the Wequassett Resort and Golf Club in Chatham, MA is the ideal beach resort to book a room at.
 Made up of 26 buildings, two of the structures date back to 1907, while the rest of the resort officially opened its doors in 1925.
 Guests have the choice of 11 different room types, most of which are situated in whitewashed, clapboard cottages spread throughout the resort’s 22-acre beach front location.

 Like Rhode Island’s Ocean House, Wequassett Resort has a bevy of awards to back up it’s stellar reputation, including being named the #8 Best Hotel in the US by Travel+Leisure and #1 Best Hotel in Cape Cod by U.S. News and World Report.
 Traveling with kids?
 Wequassett was also named one of the 20 Best Luxury Kid Friendly hotels in the US by Conde Nast Traveler.